Deformable image registration with deep network priors: a study on longitudinal PET images: Results

 \paragraph{Combination of DIP and conventional registration}

 Finally, we pushed the analysis by combining our best MIRRBA-based method with the best performing conventional \texttt{SyNCC} approach.
-To do so, we optimized \texttt{MIRRBA\_Depth\_4\_Max\_Up}, using as input the deformation fields and already registered images obtained by \texttt{SyNCC}.
+To do so, we optimized \texttt{MIRRBA\_Best}, using as input the deformation fields and already registered images obtained by \texttt{SyNCC}.
 Our assumption was that the conventional pre-registration would be improved by our method.